 - Copy your passport information page

-- Prepare personal check for $380 made out to U.S. Department of Homeland Security.
+- Prepare personal check or money order for $380 made out to U.S. Department of Homeland Security.

 - Copy any previous Employment Authorization Documents (EAD)

 - Submit your documents and application to via mail.
 The address varies depends on your address.
 Please see the directions of I-765 for addresses.
 Your International Student Advisor will review your application BEFORE you send it to the service center.

 Currently, information about an employer is not initially required, but applications for OPT -STEM extension will require employer information.
 However, you do need to know the exact dates you want to work.
 It is very difficult to change the dates for OPT after the application is submitted or to have time restored if you decide not to use it, so be sure of your plans before you apply.

 You can apply for work authorization starting 90 days (3 months) before graduation or up to 60 days after.
 You apply for pre-OPT 120 days before your state date.
 Most students apply around spring break for work beginning in the summer.
 If you are a senior contemplating working in the United States after Swarthmore, plan ahead!